Billions of people Observe holy days that were never meant to be holy!

 In Norwegian, Swedish and Danish it is jul; joulud in Estonian; joulu in Finnish; and jol in Icelandic.
 The Scot’s still refer to it as Yule.

-According to Wikipedia, scholars connect the original celebrations to the Wild Hunt, the god Odin, and the Anglo- Saxon celebration known as Modraniht or Mothers’ Night.
+According to Wikipedia, scholars connect the original Yule celebrations to the Wild Hunt, the god Odin, and a Anglo-Saxon celebration known as Modraniht or Mothers’ Night.

-Mōdraniht or Modranicht (pronounced [ˈmoːdrɑniçt]; Old English for “Night of the Mothers” or “Mothers’ Night”) was an event held at what is today celebrated as Christmas Eve.
-It has been suggested by many that sacrifices were made, but of course this is speculation.
+Mōdraniht or Modranicht (pronounced [ˈmoːdrɑniçt]; Old English for “Night of the Mothers” or “Mothers’ Night”) was an event held at what is celebrated today as Christmas Eve.
+It has been suggested by many that sacrifices were made.

 Some believe the Disir (Valkyries) in Norse mythology were malicious, harmful spirits, demons of death, destruction, and war who sought terrible things for the people they watched.

-Valkyries were one of the pagan deities celebrated during this festive pagan holiday.
+Valkyries were one of the many deities celebrated during this festive pagan holiday.
 They were similar to Keres in Greek mythology.
-Female spirits who guide the souls of the dead to the afterlife.
+Female spirits who guided the souls of the dead into the afterlife.

-As time progressed, so did some remarkable stories of a unrealistic man.
+As time progressed, so did the remarkable tales of this unrealistic hero.
 People naturally became more, and more enamored with this fellow, who traveled the world spreading joy, and Christmas cheer.
 A man believed to be a pious soul, giving gifts of toys and other small trinkets to poor and needy children.
 A man known in the past as Sint Nikolaas.

 Sint Nikolaas

-Most children, from an early age, were taught (brainwashed) to cherish and revere the beloved, ‘Jolly Ole Saint Nick,’ or Santa Claus as he is lovingly referred.
-His story begins as an ancient monk, Sint Nikolaas.
-A man who was believed to have been born around 280 CE. and died on December 6 around 343.
+Most children, from an early age, were taught (brainwashed) into accepting the man known as, ‘Jolly Ole Saint Nick,’ or Santa Claus.
+A man whose story began as an ancient monk, Sint Nikolaas.
+He was believed to have been born around 280 CE. and died on December 6 343.
 Today he has become a legend.

-With all this protecting, saving, gift giving, and personal suffering, he soon became extremely popular, world renown actually.
+With all this protecting, saving, gift giving, and personal suffering, he soon became extremely popular.
 People revered him as the protector of children and sailors.
 His feast day is still commemorated on the anniversary of his death, December 6.

-Nicholas’s miracles were a favorite subject for medieval artists, and story tellers.
+The miracles of Sint Nikolaas were a favorite subject for medieval artists, and story tellers.
 His tales were later portrayed for audiences in liturgical plays.

-The beloved nickname used by the Dutch; Sint Nikolaas became Saint Nicholas.
+The beloved nickname used by the Dutch; Sint Nikolaas eventually became Saint Nicholas.

 John Pintard, a member of the New York Historical Society here in America, began to distribute woodcuts (small idols) of St. Nicolas at the society’s annual meeting.
 In 1809, Washington Irving helped to popularize the Sinter Klaas stories in the U.S. when he referred to St Nick as the patron saint to New York in his book, “The History of New York.”

 But, before there was Sint Nikolass, there was Odin, known to his worshipers as Aldingautr (or All-father), Arnhöfði (“eagle-head”), and Auðun (“wealth–friend”).
 It was believe that Odin flew around on December specifically to head up the Wild Hunt for the Yuletide.
 He knew who had been bad or good and hunted for those who he deemed deserving of punishment.
-He also had an eight-legged horse, Sleipnir, that pulled his sleigh (I don’t know about you, but this sounds absolutely horrifying to me.)
+He also had a eight-legged horse, named Sleipnir.

-There are many parallels between Odin (Mercury) and Zeus (Jupiter), both believed to be sons of Saturn.
-Yet, there were also many differences.
+There also appears to be many parallels between Odin (Mercury) and Zeus (Jupiter), both were believed to be sons of Saturn, yet, there are also many differences between the two.
 Odin was believed by his followers to be the father of the gods in Norse mythology, while Zeus was believed to be the king of the gods in Greek and Roman mythologies.
-It seems that Odin, worshiped as the all-father, is eerily similar to the office worshiped currently as the pope, or the “Holy See.” who is depicted as an “all father” as well or, “holy father.”
+It would appear that Odin, who was worshiped as the all-father, is eerily similar to “the holy see” or the “office of the pope,” more than Zeus or Jupiter, as He was also depicted as the “all father” and “holy father,” which is currently the title of the pope.

 The Shinning!

-Did you know: Saturn, Jupiter, and Mercury were all considered, Shinning Ones,” because they are noticeable bodies spotted in the sky before dawn?
+It is believed that Saturn, Jupiter, and Mercury were all considered, Shinning Ones,” by the ancient people.
+A son of morning (or dawn) was even mentioned in the Bible (Isaiah 14).
+This is because they are noticeable bodies spotted in the sky before dawn and after sunset?

-Since, Saint Nicholas, has been deceased since 343 CE.
-We can safely assume that he could not be the character currently delivering gifts of toys to children.
+Now, considering, Saint Nicholas, has been deceased since 343 CE, We can safely assume that he could not be the character currently zipping about, in the night skies during the Winter Solstice.

-Did you know: Odin is often depicted as an old man with a long, white beard who wears a cloak and hat, a description that resembles the traditional image of Santa Claus.
+Odin was often depicted as an old man with a long, white beard who wears a cloak and hat, a description that resembles the traditional image of Santa Claus.
 He has also been depicted wearing festive colors associated with Christmas, such as gold, green, and red.
 According to, C.J.
 Adrien in his, “Is Santa Claus really Odin.”

 In addition, to his All-Seeing Nature: Odin was recognized as a god of wisdom and knowledge, frequently observing the world.
 This omniscience parallels Santa’s purported ability to know whether children have been naughty or nice.